jbikeler/Snappie_OpenSource/README.md

 Snappie is a rewrite of Blender’s default snap pie menu, designed to bring better organization and additional functionality to snapping workflows.

 ## 🎯 Why Snappie?
-In my workflows, I found the default pie menu to be a bit unorganized, displaying all options at once in a radial layout. **Snappie organizes snap options into clear, structured containers** while also adding new functions tailored to improve efficiency.
+Over my time working with Blender, I found the default pie menu to be a bit unorganized, displaying all options at once in a radial layout. **Snappie organizes snap options into clear, structured containers** while also adding new functions tailored to improve efficiency.

 ## ✨ Features
 - **Organized Snap Menu** – Snap options are grouped into logical sections for easier navigation.